 What Benefits to Look For:

-*Please note: major benefits, including health insurance, a 401k, and CEU reimbursement are usually only available for full-time or near full-time employees.
-And frequently not offered to independent contractors.
+Please note: major benefits, including health insurance, a 401k, and CEU reimbursement are usually only available for full-time or near full-time employees.
+They’re usually not offered to independent contractors.

 – Employer Sponsored Retirement Plans (401k): with a company match

 – Health Insurance: with a premium that costs less than around $150/month to cover you

 – CEU reimbursement- around $500/year

 – Paid Holidays

 Employer Sponsored Retirement Plan: The Nitty-Gritty